dxmxnlord/golang-api/README.md

 ## Approach and Design

-This was my first time using golang ( not my first time designing REST Apis and using MongoDb ), so I struggled initially to get a grasp on how APIs were designed in golang.
+This was my first time using golang ( not my first time designing REST APIs and using MongoDb ), so I struggled initially to get a grasp on how APIs were designed in golang.
 The first thing I did was go through the golang tour in order to understand the syntax and data structures.
 After that I got quite confident in using the syntax to create structures and handlers.

 The next thing I did was find out common ways to design and API using golang.
 After some searching and analysing pros and cons, I decided on the following stack: